 regexp parameters of

-<methodContext> elements must match a 'normalised' method signature.
+<methodContext> elements must match a 'normalized' method signature.

 Bear in mind that this is not necessarily how you would define the method in your Groovy source code.